merative/spm-kubernetes/docs/04-RUNTIME/interrogate_runtime.md

 ## Modify Kubernetes object

 You can also modify Kubernetes objects at run time by running the `edit` command.
 Use this command carefully because it might modify the health of the system.
-For example, to modify a deployment object called `deploymentname`, run the following shell script:
+For example, to modify a deployment object called `deploymentname`, run the following command:

 ```shell
 kubectl edit deployment/deploymentname